ChrisCummins/chriscummins.github.io/cv/index.md

 ###### Software Engineering

-Advanced programming in Python, Clojure, C/C++, JavaScript, and Java.
+Advanced programming in C/C++, Python, and JavaScript.
 Full stack experience from debugging kernel drivers to web front-end development.
-Particular interest in low level systems and OS development, compilers and languages, concurrent and distributed systems.
+Particular interests in compilers, automatic performance tuning, and parallelisation.

 ###### Electronic Engineering

-Traditional engineering background in engineering and mathematics, covering digital logic synthesis, networking theory and protocols, hardware design, analogue electronics, and embedded systems.
+Traditional background in engineering and mathematics, covering digital logic, networking theory and protocols, hardware design, analogue electronics, and embedded systems.

 ###### Communication skills

-Excellent written and verbal communication skills, including working effectively with geographically distributed and inter-disciplinary teams, both in remote and office environments.
+Excellent written and verbal communication skills, including working effectively with open source projects, and a published author in the academic community.

 # Awards